SahebRoy92/SRSubscriptionModel/README.md

  Just add your View Controller to listen to these Notifications to know whether purchase is cancelled, purchase, failed, restored, products loaded, subscription checks.

- **kSRProductPurchasedNotification**
- Product Purchased
+ `kSRProductPurchasedNotification`  -  Product Purchased

- **kSRProductUpdatedNotification**
- Product Updated
+ `kSRProductUpdatedNotification`    -  Product Updated

- **kSRProductRestoredNotification**
- Product is restored
+ `kSRProductRestoredNotification`   -  Product is restored

- **kSRProductFailedNotification**
- Failed product purchase or restoration
+ `kSRProductFailedNotification`     -  Failed product purchase or restoration

- **kSRProductLoadedNotification**
- Application Loaded Products from Apple servers
+ `kSRProductLoadedNotification`     -  Application Loaded Products from Apple servers

-**kSRSubscriptionResultNotification**
- Application has loaded result of the current subscription , whether its active or not
+`kSRSubscriptionResultNotification` -  Application has loaded result of the current subscription , whether its active or not

  **To know details of the current product use**

- `[SRSubscriptionModel shareKit].currentProduct`
- This is a NSDictionary which will return the details of the product of the CurrentPlan.
+ `[SRSubscriptionModel shareKit].currentProduct` - This is a NSDictionary which will return the details of the product of the CurrentPlan.

  **To know in short if current plan is active or not use**

- `[SRSubscriptionModel shareKit].currentIsActive`

- This is a boolean value which will return if current plan is active or not (cancelled will fall under the NO category).
+ `[SRSubscriptionModel shareKit].currentIsActive` -  This is a boolean value which will return if current plan is active or not (cancelled will fall under the NO category).

  A lot of more refinement is left, will update more along the way.